Why do Singaporeans need to apply for a car loan application? Why do some get rejected? Learn the reasons why.

 Car loan restriction has been alleviated in 2016.
 Most banks and financial institutions can now offer a loan amounting to up to 70% of the car’s purchase price or open market value (OMV).
 The term can also span up to seven (7) years.

-On the other hand, you need to contemplate on how much you will pay as down payment and what term you will get.
-The higher your down payment, the lower amount you have to borrow.
+On the other hand, you need to contemplate how much you will pay as a down payment and what term you will get.
+The higher your down payment, the lower the amount you have to borrow.
 This means you can lessen the amount you have to pay.